AI Log Analyzer Deep Dive

 String | No | A suggested attack stage (e.g., MITRE ATT&CK Tactic).
 This is stored as a question attribute. |

-Example of a Single Finding Object (one line in the NDJSON stream):
+Example of a Single Finding Object (from the list in the JSON block):

 {